MJspitta/alx-system_engineering-devops/0x02-shell_redirections/README.md

 100. Find all empty files and directories in current directory
 101. List all files with a .gif extension
 102. Decode acrostics that use the first letter of each line
+103. Parse web servers logs in TSV format as input and displays the 11 hosts or IP addresses which did the most requests